schwilklab/lab-resources/data-code/git-and-github.md

 If the commit fixes a github issue include something like "fixes #8" in the commit

-#### Pushing commits to github so others can see them ####
+#### Pushing commits to the central repository so others can see them ####

+Our central repository is usually hosted at github

 Push with some frequency.
-You don't need to push as often as you commit, but if you are working in a private branch, there is little cost: we can always fix things if you push something messy or even rewrite commit messages, squash commits etc.  Our rule in the lab is if a branch begins with your name or github username, then no one else should push to it.  they can merge from it into there branches, but should not push to yours.
+You don't need to push as often as you commit, but if you are working in a private branch, there is little cost: we can always fix things if you push something messy or even rewrite commit messages, squash commits etc.  Our rule in the lab is if a branch begins with your name or github username, then no one else should push to it.
+Others can merge from it into their own branches, but should not push to yours.

 ``` bash